Recruitment is a portal into the valley of darkness.

 How else can we explain why one hiring manager thinks a particular candidate is brilliant and another wouldn’t hire the same candidate to mow their lawn?

-How else could we explain why millions of poor people can believe that an old man who dyes his hair, wears make-up and takes a crap on a gold plated toilet is going to best represent their self-interests?
+How else could we explain why millions of poor people can believe that a pathological liar who dyes his hair, wears make-up and takes a crap on a gold plated toilet is going to best represent their self-interests?

 Beats me.
 But that’s people for you.
 Always complicated.
 Sometimes interesting.
 Never binary.